I tested over two dozen lenses and found that the Tamron 17-70mm f/2.8 is the best lens for the Sony a6400.

-The lens also features a stepping AF motor, making it precise, quick.
+The lens also features a stepping AF motor, making it precise, and quick.
 It responds quickly to different subjects and allows me to capture more shots in less time.

 While the lens can be a little noisy when it focuses, I have no major complaints about this feature.